doubleedesign/deakin-ontrack-reloaded/README.md

 ### Making your own version

+⚠️⚠️⚠️
+**Please see the note under "How to use" about NOT publishing this app online in is current state due to data privacy issues.** In its current state, this app is ONLY suitable for use in a local/private environment.

 You are welcome to fork this repo and modify it to find your own way of managing your OnTrack units, and I would love to see what you come up with!
 Alternatively if you pretty much use my app as-is but have any suggestions or fixes/tweaks, pull requests are also welcome.

 There is a work-in-progress [Mock API](mockapi/README.md) included that you can use for developing with fake data.
+(However, I have done a LOT of work using my real data since I last worked on the mock API, so it's...probably not even close to complete and usable yet.)

-:warning: If you would like to use this repo as a starting point for your own app, I would really appreciate it if you definitely actually _fork_ it (don't download and copy) on GitHub.
+✏️ If you would like to use this repo as a starting point for your own app, I would really appreciate it if you definitely actually _fork_ it (don't download and copy) on GitHub.
 This is so it will show up in the list of forks and I (and others) can learn from your work as well, and can form part of giving me due credit by making what you used from my project clear in the commit history.

 ---